Career & Money – Part 4: Discover Your Ideal Career

 Now that you’ve discovered your values you should be starting to get a sense of what is important to you in terms of your life plan and your career plan.
 As I’ve shared before it is crucial to have these be in alignment.
 Otherwise you’re faced with a lifetime of miserable Mondays and the prospect of finding a way to numb the pain of a daily existence that makes you truly unhappy.

 When it comes to finding the right fit for your career you need to not only take into account your values but also your preferences.
 This is where getting to know yourself intimately pays dividends.
 You learn at the core: who you are, what you want, and what you truly do not want from your days on the planet.
 This relates to your work life in terms of a number of factors.
-Consider these aspects of a typical career and ask yourself — if I am to feel alive and thrive in my career, how would I answer the following questions?
+Consider these aspects of a typical career

 - Do I want to work for someone else or for myself?

 - What type of employer would I like to work for?
 (For profit, non-profit, academic, government, start-up, etc.)

 - How large or small of a company would I like to work for?

 - Am I a strong, self-directed person or do I like a lot of direction?

 - Do I love to lead or prefer to follow?

 - What type of work culture do I enjoy?
 (Conservative, cutting edge, open, hip, old school) How do people treat one another and how well do they walk their talk?

 - How supportive is my employer of my sexual orientation?
 Do they have policies in place?
 Do they walk their talk?